• Tealtheme

 Chemistry

-Mission: Chemical characterization of various geomaterials to support the uranium exploration programme.
+Mission: Chemical characterization of various geomaterials to support the exploration programme of AMD for uranium and other atomic minerals.

-The Chemistry laboratory, Bengaluru is also accredited by NABL for Chemical testing of Lithium minerals (Certificate no. TC 11308 dated 18.01.2023).
+The Chemistry Laboratory, Hyderabad, is NABL-accredited under ISO/IEC 17025:2017 (Certificate No. TC-7163) for chemical testing of monazite, niobite–tantalite, and rock samples.
+The Chemistry laboratory, Bengaluru is also accredited by NABL for Chemical testing of Lithium minerals (Certificate no. TC 11308).

 AMD received a patent (Patent No. 420937) through Chemistry group for an invention entitled “A filter with developed sorbent composite material for removing toxic metal contaminants from aqueous systems” in accordance with the provisions of the Patents Act, 1970.